Author: Randeep Singh / go to all articles on Yoga cure

 Yoga for Tight calf muscles

 The basic leg and feet movements that involve, and help strengthen the calf muscles ( Calf exercises) are raising the body up on the toes, making a foot inversion , rotating the foot inwards (turning both the soles towards each other).
-Pulling the toes towards the knee s stretches the calf muscles.
+Pulling the toes towards the knees stretch the calf muscles.

 Thus, the calf exercises, or the yoga stretches for tight calves incorporate these basic movements to strengthen and tone up the calves.
 Calf stretches yield best results if they are held for as long as possible, releasing it a bit short of any possible muscle tear.
 The leg raises which form the part of yoga to strengthen calf muscles utilize the bodyweight to strengthen the gastrocnemius muscle.